Uncovering Patterns of Brain Activity from EEG Data Consistently Associated with Cybersickness Using Neural Network Interpretability Maps: Methods

 \subsection{Dataset Description}

+\RevisionText{The models built for this study were trained on EEG data \ChangeAfterReview{shared} by Mimnaugh et al.~\cite{Mimnaugh2023}. \ChangeAfterReview{Their} research study was conducted at the University of Illinois Urbana-Champaign and received approval from the university's IRB ($\#22519$).
+Participants consented to data sharing and future use of their data for new research.} \RevisionText{The data were from} 29 participants (17 female and 12 male, mean age 23.1).

-The data used for these analyses were derived from a sample of 29 participants (17 female and 12 male, mean age 23.1; see~\cite{Mimnaugh2023} for more details about that study).
-Participants passively viewed two tours through a virtual museum, each twice, in an Oculus Quest 2 headset while their brain activity was recorded with 21 electrodes placed on the surface of the scalp, per \cref{fig:electrodes}.
-The two tours through the museum differed based on their amount of rotation and forward speed and were shown in a previous study to evoke either mild or moderate amounts of VR sickness~\cite{Becerra_Suomalainen_Lozano_Mimnaugh_Murrieta-Cid_LaValle_2020}.
-During the sickening museum tours, participants were instructed to listen to a series of beeps and keep a mental count of how many different sounding beeps occurred, a well-established method in neuropsychological research to elicit patterns of brain activity reflective of the amount of reserve attention that is available~\cite{Polich_2007}. \rev{Previous research with the dataset~\cite{Mimnaugh2023} found that the amount of attention available during the task was associated with the amount of VR sickness that participants experienced, with greater amounts of sickness associated with less available attention.}
+{\textbf{\underline{Study design.}}} \RevisionText{As described in~\cref{sec:P3b-backgroud-section}, ERP cybersickness data was collected using a dual-task auditory oddball paradigm.} Participants passively viewed two tours through a virtual museum, each twice, in an Oculus Quest 2 headset (\cref{fig:graphical-abstract}A) while their brain activity was recorded.
+The two tours through the museum differed based on their amount of rotation and forward speed, and were shown in a previous study to evoke either mild or moderate amounts of VR sickness~\cite{Becerra_Suomalainen_Lozano_Mimnaugh_Murrieta-Cid_LaValle_2020}.
+During the sickening museum tours, participants were instructed \RevisionText{their primary task was to pay attention to the virtual museum because they would be quizzed on it later.
+They were also instructed} to simultaneously listen to a series of beeps and keep a mental count of how many different sounding beeps occurred \RevisionText{(the P3b secondary task).
+After a non-sickening VR immersion condition (baseline) and immediately after each two minute tour through the VR museum, participants filled out an SSQ questionnaire rating their cybersickness symptoms during the museum tour or at the current moment.
+All participant SSQ scores and other demographic and questionnaire responses are available} \ChangeAfterReview{from}~\cite{Mimnaugh2023} online at: \url{osf.io/v9fst}.